Sky Atlantic

 Sky Atlantic is a British pay television channel owned by Sky Group Limited that launched in 2011 and broadcasts in the United Kingdom and Ireland.
-The channel airs original British-produced dramas like Fortitude, Tin Star, and Gangs of London but is primarily dedicated to imported programmes from the United States.
-It has held the domestic rights to HBO programming since 2011, which is set to expire in early 2026, and has previously held the domestic rights to Showtime programming from 2016 to 2021.
-It is exclusively available on the Sky satellite TV platform (including Sky Go and Now).
+The channel airs original British-produced dramas like Fortitude, Tin Star, and Gangs of London, but is primarily dedicated to imported programmes from the United States.
+It previously held the domestic rights to HBO programming from January 2011 to March 2026, and Showtime programming from January 2016 to December 2021.
+It is available on the Sky satellite TV platform (including Sky Go and Now), and Virgin Media.

 Sky Deutschland broadcasts a German-language version of the channel in Germany, Austria, and Switzerland, while Sky Italia broadcasts an Italian-language version of the channel in Italy.
 Their programming is also dominated by acquired series, usually dubbed in the domestic language.
 The Italian channel also premieres Sky Originals produced in the country, like Gomorrah, The Young Pope, and ZeroZeroZero.

 Background

-Launch
+Launch and availability

 It was announced on 25 October 2010 that Sky Atlantic would launch on Sky channel 108, which was previously occupied by Sky 3.
 Sky Atlantic launched on 1 February 2011 on Sky in the United Kingdom and Ireland.

 At launch, Stuart Murphy was the director of programmes for Sky One, Sky Two, Pick and Sky Atlantic.
 On 5 May 2011, Elaine Pyke, the head of drama at Sky, was promoted to director of Sky Atlantic, reporting to Murphy.
 Programmes on the channel are also offered to Sky customers via on-demand channels including the On Demand and Sky Go services and Now.
 Both BT TV and Virgin Media had held talks with Sky over the new channel but have been unable to agree a carriage deal, in Virgin's case due to pricing.
+On 23 February 2026, Virgin Media O2 announced that Sky Atlantic would be added to Virgin Media's Stream and TV 360 packages beginning on 1 April under a new deal with Sky.